Washington House comprises two buildings built separately and now amalgamated.

 Washington House was included within the proposed Royal Exchange planning application (Z/2010/1532/F) submitted October 2010 and approved October 2012.

 McConnell Property placed the buildings on the market in November 2018 with offers invited in excess of £1.5m.
-The marketing brochure suggests that there is potential to refurbish or redevelop, subject to planning.
+The building sold in June 2019.